Spatially scalable recursive estimation of Gaussian process terrain maps using local basis functions: Method

-only requires updating a finite amount of elements $m''\ll m$ in each update step.
-This is because the terms $\Phi(x_t)y_t$ and $\Phi(x_t)\Phi(x_t)^\top$ only contain $m''$ non-zero elements, because only $m''$ basis functions have overlapping support in any given location.
-More precisely, if we let the set of inducing inputs where the corresponding basis function $\phi_j(x_t)$ is non-zero resulting from the definition in~\eqref{eq:finite_support_inducing_functions} be defined as
+This only requires updating a finite amount of elements $m'\ll m$ in each update step due to the finite support of our basis functions~\eqref{eq:finite_support_inducing_functions}.
+Specifically, since only $m'$ basis functions have overlapping support in any given location, the terms $\Phi(x_t)y_t$ and $\Phi(x_t)\Phi(x_t)^\top$ only contain $m'$ non-zero elements.
+Which elements of the information vector and matrices need to be updated can be identified by defining the subset $\mathcal{S}$ of the basis functions from~\eqref{eq:finite_support_inducing_functions} that are non-zero in $x_t$ as